karayabin/universe-snapshot/universe/Ling/Light_User/doc/api/Ling/Light_User/WebsiteLightUser.md

 - last_refresh_time: timestamp of the moment when the user was last refreshed (or false by default).
 - session_duration: int.
 The number of seconds to wait to turn a valid idle user into an invalid user The default is 300 (i.e. 5 minutes)
 - rights: array.
-The rights that this user has.
+The rights (aka [permissions](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md)) that this user has.
 See more about rights in the [user rights page](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/conception.md#its-all-about-rights).
 - extra: array.
 This array contains any other properties that the application wants to attach to the user.